ronen/backbone-chaining/README.md

 As usual, `*` applies to all models in a collection.
 E.g.

-    nest.on("chirp@bird.children[*]", function () { alert "any bird chirped" });
+    nest.on("flap@bird.children[*].wings", function () { alert "a baby bird flapped its wings" });

 #### Collections

+If the object at the end of a chain is a collection, you can of course listen to the collection's events:

+    nest.on("add@bird.children", function () { alert "the bird has a new baby" });

+Because collections automatically pass along any trigger from a member, these are equivalent:

+    nest.on("chirp@bird.children", function () { alert "a baby bird chirped" });
+    nest.on("chirp@bird.children[*]", function () { alert "a baby bird chirped" });

-If listening to a collection, the given event is effectively passed through from any model in the collection, as is usual for collections. e.g.
+If listening directly to a collection, the given chained event is likewise effectively passed through from any model in the collection. e.g.

     birds = new Backbone.Collection([robin, sparow]);
     birds.on("chirp@children[#]", ...); // listens for the youngest child of any bird in the collection